ALTERNATIVE-EU/ckanext-keycloak_auth/README.md

 #### Step-by-Step Logout Flow:

 1. **User Initiates Logout**:
-   - The user clicks a "Logout" button in the CKAN interface.
+   - The user clicks the "Logout" button in the CKAN interface.
-   - CKAN triggers the logout process.

-2. **Session Deletion in CKAN**:
+2. **Database Session Deletion**:
+   - CKAN sends a request to delete the session from the database using the session_id.

+3. **Database Acknowledgment**:
+   - The database acknowledges the successful deletion of the session.

+4. **Cache Session Deletion**:
-   - CKAN deletes the user’s session from its internal session storage, effectively removing the stored access and refresh tokens.
+   - CKAN delete the cached session from the Session Cache.

+5. **Cache Acknowledgment**:
+   - The Session Cache acknowledges the successful deletion of the cached session.

+6. **Cookie Deletion**:
-   - CKAN clears the `session_id` cookie from the user's browser, ensuring no further session identification is possible.
+   - CKAN deletes the session_id cookie from the user's browser.

-3. **Redirection to Keycloak Logout**:
+7. **Keycloak Logout Redirection**:
    - CKAN redirects the user to the Keycloak logout endpoint.

-   - This ensures that the user is also logged out of Keycloak, invalidating the session in the identity provider as well.
+8. **Keycloak Session Invalidation**:
+   - Keycloak invalidates its own session for the user.

-4. **User Redirected Back to CKAN**:
+9. **User Redirection to CKAN**:
-   - After logging out from Keycloak, the user is redirected back to CKAN (to a predefined URL, often the homepage).
+   - Keycloak redirects the user back to CKAN (typically to the homepage or a logout confirmation page).

+10. **Logout Completion**:
-   - The user is now fully logged out and must log in again to access protected resources.
+    - The user arrives at CKAN, now fully logged out.

 ---